-All these factors come into play once you’ve moved in and contribute to additional costs you might not have considered on top of the total cost of the home.
+All these factors come into play once you’ve moved in and contributed to additional costs you might not have considered on top of the home’s total cost.

 Here’s where the math is really going to kick in – most new home buyers look at a potential home and see all the things that need to be done.
 Then disregard that home because it “needs too much work.”

 Now, it’s ok to do this if you’ve done the math.
-If a home is on the market for a really good price, but needs some upgrades or even major fixes, you owe it to yourself to, at least, do the research on what costs you might incur.
+If a home is on the market for a really good price but needs some upgrades or even major fixes, you owe it to yourself to, at least, research what costs you might incur.
 You may be able to buy the home, pay for the upgrades, and still be further ahead than if you bought the home with the upgrades already done.

 “When I bought my first home, there was water in the basement, which caused everyone else to run out while I was walking in.
 Everyone is so terrified of foundation issues that no one would even put an offer on this house.
 I evaluated what it would take to fix it, then made an offer and bought the house.
 I dug up the foundation, fixed what needed to be fixed, and got on with life in my first home.
 Five years later, after doing a few additional and basic upgrades, I sold the house for just under double what I paid for it!
 This put me in a fantastic position to build my dream home in the country.”

 4- Shop the Sales

 Just like your favorite stores, real estate has sales too.
 Like the stock market, the price does tend to slowly keep rising over long periods of time.
 However, there are many ups and downs along the way.
 As an extreme example, and as I write this, Toronto’s average home price has decreased by $175,000 in the last four months.
 Anyone who was waiting for the sale is probably grinning from ear to ear right now.